Debunking the Arguments of PseudoSkeptics and Debunkers of the Paranormal

 where this impression comes from.
 Cynics

-who masquerade behind science and skepticism often reveal their cynicism
+who masquerade behind science and skepticism often reveal their

-through their words, thinking methodologies, closed system of beliefs, and
+through their words, thinking methodologies, closed system of beliefs,

-dogmatic assertions.
 The six common

-things that give others the impression
+give others the impression

-of cynicism.
 This is why even some of

-the well known skeptics and leaders of organized skeptic groups are perceived
+the well known skeptics and leaders of organized skeptic groups are

-as cynics, including James Randi (the famous magician, author, debunker, and
+as cynics, including James Randi (the famous magician, author,

-nemesis of Uri Geller), Michael Shermer (editor of Skeptic magazine), Joe
+nemesis of Uri Geller), Michael Shermer (editor of Skeptic magazine),

 Nickell (one of the leaders of CSICOP),

-Martin Gardner (psychic debunker), Susan Blackmore (University of London
+Martin Gardner (psychic debunker), Susan Blackmore (University of

-Psychology Professor and proponent of the Dying Brain Hypothesis of NDE’s),
+Psychology Professor and proponent of the Dying Brain Hypothesis of

-etc. These people use closed ways of
+These people use closed ways

-thinking to dismiss data that don’t fit into their hypotheses, which is
+thinking to dismiss data that don’t fit into their

 prevalent from statements made in their articles/books.
-Therefore, these closed-minded skeptics are

-the ones that have the misconception of mistaking their cynicism with true skepticism.
+the ones that have the misconception of mistaking their cynicism with

 Previous

-Page Back to
+Back

 Table of Contents